DataDog/integrations-core/ossec_security/README.md

 ### Metrics

-The OSSEC does not include any metrics.
+The OSSEC Security does not include any metrics.

 ### Events

-The OSSEC integration does not include any events.
+The OSSEC Security integration does not include any events.

 ### Service Checks

-The OSSEC integration does not include any service checks.
+The OSSEC Security integration does not include any service checks.

 ## Troubleshooting